-COVID-19 Health Guidelines:This course follows all health guidelines defined by the UCI campus, which are available online here.
-Alternatively, a local document is available here as well.
+COVID-19 Health Guidelines:This course follows all health guidelines defined by the UCI campus.

-COVID-19 Reporting:This course follows the reporting guidelines defined by the UCI campus, which are available online here.
-Alternatively, a local document is available here as well.
+COVID-19 Reporting:This course follows the reporting guidelines defined by the UCI campus.

 Attendance Policy:Attendance and active participation in class is required.
-Attendance is taken with a sign-in sheet for all in-person meetings (for COVID-19 contact tracing purposes, if/when needed).
+Attendance may be taken with a sign-in sheet for in-person meetings (for COVID-19 contact tracing purposes), if/when needed.

 It is the student's responsibility to make up for any missed instruction or assignments.
 Substitute assignments or exams will only be arranged for absence due to documented medical (or similar) reasons.
 Proper documentation is required.

 Computing server:Linux is the standard computing platform used for this course.
 A central computer infrastructure is provided and students may remote login to the server at any time (24/7).
 All processes run on the EECS Linux servers, such as crystalcove.eecs.uci.edu and other beaches.
 SSH protocol and a suitable SSH client is needed to login to the server.